vbotka/ansible-rcb/README.md

 Examples
 ----------------

-Playbooks are available in the [RCB project](https://github.com/vbotka/rcb/tree/master/ansible)
+Examples of playbooks and variables are available at [RCB project](https://github.com/vbotka/rcb/tree/master/ansible).

-1) Following Workflow was tested with Ubuntu 16.04 at digitalocean.com.
-Create one droplet for Backup-Server and at least one droplet for Backup-Client.
-Change at least:
+1) Install the role "ansible-galaxy install vbotka.rcb"

+Edit and change at least:
+- rcb_BCK_HOST and rcb_BCK_DST in vars/rcb.yml
-- the IP addresses in the ansible hosts file
+- rcb_BCK_DST in vars/rcb-backup-server.yml
-- the IP address of rcb_BCK_HOST in ansible vars
+- hosts in playbooks/rcb.yml
-- rcb_user_password in rcb-backup-server.yml
+- hosts in playbooks/rcb-backup-server.yml

+Following workflow was tested with Ubuntu 17.04 (localhost Backup-Client) and FreeBSD 10.3 (remote Backup-Server)

 2) "rcb.yml -t phase1" creates SSH keys at Backup-Clients and stores the public keys at the localhost